lemamon/react-basics/README.md

 # react-basics

-That is a repo for samples for learn ReactJS
+That is a repo for samples to learn ReactJS